kfp/ansible-image/README.md

 # ansible-image
-An ansible container image for ARM
+An ansible container image for ARM.